brandoncurtis/present-thw-physicalcomputing/README.md

-# thw-physicalcomputing
+# present-thw-physicalcomputing

-Presentation on Physical Computing at UC Berkeley's The Hacker Within
+Presentation and hands-on messin' with Physical Computing at UC Berkeley's The Hacker Within, November 2016.

 Prepared using reveal.js.